DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

 - line: "Oh, I don't know about the specific mental techniques.
 But I think you should\
     \ understand that this possibility exists and kind of normalize it for yourself.\
     \ You shouldn\u2019t associate yourself personally with your startup and say,\
     \ \u201CIf this startup fails, I'm a waste.
-I have two left hands.\u201D This\
+My life ends.\u201D This\
     \ is a very dangerous mindset.
 Instead you should think, \u201CHey, this is a\
     \ thing that I'm trying.
 I know that it might not work.
 Even if it doesn't work,\
     \ these are the things that I\u2019m going to learn and this is how it\u2019s\